inda18plusplus/cnol-karma-compiler/README.md

 Based on description provided by [Esolang, the esoteric programming languages wiki](https://esolangs.org/wiki/Karma).

-Some modifications had to be made in order to make compilation and authoring code easier:
+Some modifications were made in order to make compilation and authoring code easier:
 - Anything after a non-command character will be ignored.
 Blank lines still terminate execution.
 - Spaces and tabs will be ignored within statements.
-- Use a 64-bit integer instead of 8-bit byte as standard data type.
+- Use a 64-bit integer instead of an 8-bit byte as standard data type.

 ## Examples